BaptisteLrv/BaptisteLrv/README.md

 - 👋 Hi, I’m @BaptisteLrv
-- 👀 I’m interested in python,css,html and I try to go in cybersecurity school
+- 👀 I’m interested in python,css,html and LUA and i try to make best scripts on FiveM
 - 🌱 I’m currently learning different languages

 <!---